harryzhou2000/ForFEM_Order2/manual.md

 In the formulae above, $B$ is the function transforming $a$ into the interpolated strain field (using a as the right vector), where $B(x,y,z)_{ij}a_j=e(x,y,z)_i$, and $i=1,2,...,6$ is the subscript for the components of the strain vector, where the transposing and matrix products are on the $i,j$ subscripts.

-$D=D_{ij}$ is the 6x6 constitutional relation trnasforming strain into stress, where $\sigma_i=D_{ij}e_j$.
+$D=D_{ij}$ is the 6x6 constitutional relation transforming strain into stress, where $\sigma_i=D_{ij}e_j$.

 $N$ transforms $a$ into the interpolated displacement field, it's definition is similar with B, where $N(x,y,z)_{ij}a_j=disp(x,y,z)_i\equiv[u,v,w]^T(x,y,z)_i$.

-$H$ is the 3x3 matrix defining the stiffness of a linearly elastic basement, (not a scalar instead of a matrix for the stiffness could very likely be anistrophic), transforming displacement form basepoint $x_0$ to facial force. $H$ is zero on the boundaries not defined as a elastic basement. $H$ should be symmetric and positive semidefinite to maintain correct physical meaning, that is, it is acuatlly defined by its 3 eigenvalues and 3 eigenvectors.
+$H$ is the 3x3 matrix defining the stiffness of a linearly elastic basement, (not a scalar instead of a matrix for the stiffness could very likely be anisotropic), transforming displacement form base-point $x_0$ to facial force. $H$ is zero on the boundaries not defined as a elastic basement. $H$ should be symmetric and positive semidefinite to maintain correct physical meaning, that is, it is actually defined by its 3 eigenvalues and 3 eigenvectors.

 $\rho$ is the density field, defined as a scalar field.